vanhoutan/sourcing_shark_fins/README.md

-# shark_finning_2020
+# Sourcing_shark_fins
-# Coupling DNA barcoding and species distribution models to source shark fins
+# Novel genetic and distribution tools reveal sources of the global shark fin trade
 # Van Houtan et al. In Revision at Biol Lett